adminmagazin/quick-provision/README.md

 Just run the script as root or with sudo.

 ##Todo
-* command line arguments, such as force overwrite
-* check for existing VM
 * more options for VM creation, such as disk size, RAM, ...
 * support other Linux distributions